City of Pampa

 Profile of the City

-The City of Pampa operates under the commission-manager form of government.
-Policy-making and legislative authority are vested in a governing council consisting of the mayor and four commissioners.
-The governing body is responsible, among other things, for passing ordinances, adopting the budget, appointing committees and hiring both the government's manager and attorney, Teh government's manager is responsible for carrying out the policies and ordinances of the governing body, for overseeing the day-to-day operations of the government, and for appointing the heads of the various departments.
-The council is elected on a non-partisan basis.
-Commission members serve four-year staggered terms, with two commissioners elected every four years.
-The mayor is also elected to serve a four-year term.
-The mayor and the commission members are elected at large.
+The City of Pampa operates under the council-manager form of government.
+Policy-making and legislative authority are vested in a governing body consisting of the Mayor and four Commissioners.
+The governing body is responsible, among other things, for passing ordinances, adopting the budget, appointing committees and hiring both the government's manager and attorney.
+The City Manager is responsible for carrying out the policies and ordinances of the governing body, for overseeing the day-to-day operations of the government, and for appointing the heads of the various departments.
+The Commission is elected on a non-partisan basis.
+Commission members serve four-year staggered terms, with two Commissioners elected every four years.
+The Mayor is also elected to serve a four-year term.
+The Mayor and the Commission members are elected at large.